Hmm... why are you here?

 And it's not what you think.
 It's not because you're fundamentally broken or lazy or lacking in self-control.

-The stakes.What there is to gain.
+What are the stakes.What there is to gain.
 What there is to lose.The real price of progress and success.

 Without that sort of clarity, you've had nothing concrete to orient your decisions.
 Nothing to make it easy and automatic to say “NO!… I don’t want that basic crap.
 I want this instead".